|Comparative Studies in Special Education

 This unequaled collection of international programs will enable educators worldwide to investigate special education practice within its social context to enhance their own initiatives with new ideas.

 Comparative Studies divides into five sections, each with an introduction to the chapters within.
 This thorough text begins with limited special education in such venues as South Africa and Senegal.
 Section Two addresses emerging special education in Nigeria, Brazil, and several other locales.
 Segregated special education in Japan, Russia, and other countries makes up Section Three, and Section Four explores countries that are approaching integration, such as Poland and Australia.
 Integrated special education is described in Scandinavia, New Zealand and other nations in the final section.

-Kas Mazurek is Professor, Faculty of Education, University of Lethbridge, Alberta, Canada.
+Kas Mazurek is a professor with the Faculty of Education at the University of Lethbridge in Canada.